glimmercharger/glimmercharger/README.md

 E School in Roblox as The CEO and Head Teacher

-## I'm Currently Collaborating With
+## I'm Currently Collaborating With 👪

-The Oakwood Secondary School Discord Server
+[The Oakwood Secondary School Discord Server](

-Ben's LTD Discord
+[Ben's LTD Discord](

-AA Corporation Discord
+[AA Corporation Discord](

-E School Discord
+## Fun Fact
+I spent 5 hours on a python project... then scrapped it becuase it didn't work...
+I couldnt be bothered 😂

 <!--
 **glimmercharger/glimmercharger** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.